youngboy/engine-docs/source/setup-node.md

 Hapi comes with support for compression enabled by default, unless it has been configured with `compression: false`.

 ## 2. Configure the Proxy
 There are two options for configuring and deploying the Engine proxy with Node servers.
-You can either install Engine's JavaScript side-loader package from NPM or run a standalone docker container.
+You can either install Engine's JavaScript sidecar package from NPM or run a standalone docker container.

-### [Option 1] Side-Loader Package
+### [Option 1] Sidecar Package

 This option involves adding an NPM package to your server that will run an Engine proxy in the same container as your server.